 ABSTRACT

-Buccal drugadministarion and delivery has attracted important interest onrecent years especially in terms of possibility of buccal administration of already exist medicines administered via different routesand as well as to develop various formulations for administration of novel pharmaceutical active agents.
+Buccal drugadministarion and delivery has attracted important interest inrecent years especially in terms of possibility of buccal administration of already existing medicines administered via different routesand as well as to develop various formulations for administration of novel pharmaceutical active agents.
 The advantages of oral mucosahas gain importance for local and systemic drug delivery due to its high blood flow, prevention of hepatic first-pass effect, rapid recovery and good absorption profile.
 This review provides information about the potential of buccal drug delivery systems, different dosage forms and recent studies.

 Keywords: Buccal drug delivey, buccal dosage forms, advantages, disadvantages.